cxw42/TabFern/CONTRIBUTING.md

 content.
 I would like to avoid introducing any ambiguity into the TabFern code base if at all possible.
 Thank you for your understanding!

+## Style

+- Use an [EditorConfig](https://editorconfig.org) plugin in your editor.
+- Say `npm run format` to auto-format JavaScript code.

 ## Getting started

 1. Install Git.